torvalds/linux/Documentation/input/gamepad.rst

 - Profile:

   Some pads provide a multi-value profile selection switch.
-An example is the XBox Adaptive and the XBox Elite 2 controllers.
+Examples include the Xbox Adaptive and the Xbox Elite 2 controllers.
 When the active profile is switched, its newly selected value is emitted as an ABS_PROFILE event.